cechandler/dissertation-paper/dissertation/diss-outline.md

 - Co-commission
 - World premieres
-- "Subtle rhetoric": Julian Anderson on Abrahamsen's music; description of *Wald* and *Schnee*
+- "Subtle rhetoric": Julian Anderson on Abrahamsen's music

+    - examples of subtle rhetoric in *Wald* and *Schnee*
+    - transition to instrumentation and microtonality

 - Instrumentation, microtonality, and bass instruments:

     - scordatura harp: detuning D and G